Parramatta suburb profile

 Parramatta rental market trends

-The rental market in Parramatta has shown moderate growth, with house rents increasing 5% over the past year to $630 per week, while unit rents have seen a more significant rise of 11.7% to $670 per week.
-As a key commercial hub with ongoing infrastructure developments, Parramatta continues to attract renters and investors seeking a vibrant urban lifestyle.
+The rental market in Parramatta has shown stability for houses, with rents remaining unchanged at $620 per week over the past year.
+In contrast, unit rents have experienced a 6.3% increase, reaching $670 per week.
+As a key commercial hub with ongoing infrastructure developments, Parramatta continues to attract renters and investors seeking growth and convenience.

 Suburbs near Parramatta